openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 >
 >
-Iâ€™m happy to announce LibreOffice 3.3 rc1 packages for openSUSE.
+I’m happy to announce LibreOffice 3.3 rc1 packages for openSUSE.
 They are available in the Build Service[ LibreOffice:Unstable](http://download.opensuse.org/repositories/LibreOffice:/Unstable/) project.
 They are based on the [libreoffice-3.3.0.1 release](http://cgit.freedesktop.org/libreoffice/build/plain/NEWS?id=LIBREOFFICE_3_3_0_1).
 Please, look for more details about the openSUSE
 LibreOffice build on the [wiki page](http://en.opensuse.org/OpenOffice.org).

 The packages are based on release candidate sources but they have not passed full QA round yet and might include even serious bugs.
 Therefore they are not intended for data-critical usage.
-A good practice is to archive any important data before an use, â€¦
+A good practice is to archive any important data before an use, …

 As usual, we kindly ask any interested beta testers to try the package and[ report bugs](http://en.opensuse.org/openSUSE:Bugreport_OOo) against the product
 LibreOffice .